tol-is/use-scramble/README.md

 ## Reduced Motion

 If the user has requested to minimize non-essential motion with `prefers-reduced-motion:reduce`, the animation is entirely disabled.

-Alternative recipes to tone down the animation are possible and currently considered.
-It's difficult to determine at what degree motion is essential.

 ## Unicode Values